+20.F.4.a.
+Employee Convicted of Crime Involving Violent Behavior or Restrained Party to a Protection Order - Any employee who is convicted of a crime involving violent behavior or is the restrained party to a temporary or permanent protection order shall immediately, but not later than the next business day, notify their Administrative Authority and/or the Human Resources Division.

 20.F.4.b.
-Employee Convicted of Crime Involving Violent Behavior or Restrained Party to a Protection Order - Any employee who is convicted of a crime involving violent behavior or is the restrained party to a temporary or permanent protection order shall immediately notify their Administrative Authority.
-Such information shall also be reported to the Human Resources Division.

-- 20.F.4.c.
-Employee Victim of Domestic Violence or Recipient of Protection Order Any employee who is a victim of domestic violence or who is the protected party to a protection order is encouraged to report the incident/situation to their supervisor or the Administrative Authority and to the Human Resources Division so that precautionary measures can be taken for workplace safety.
-Use of paid time off or leave without pay may be available in accordance with state law for purposes of seeking a civil protection order, obtaining medical care or mental health counseling, securing a home away from the perpetrator, and/or seeking legal assistance to address the domestic violence. - 20.F.5.
-Complaints Any employee who feels they have been subjected to any behavior prohibited by this policy or has witnessed or has knowledge of a violation of this policy, shall immediately report it to their supervisor, any other supervisor, to their Administrative Authority, or to the Director of Human Resources.
-If an imminent threat exists, local law enforcement should also be contacted.
-All reports must be documented in writing, with a copy provided to the Human Resources Division, and shall be investigated, with action taken as appropriate.
+Employee Victim of Domestic Violence or Recipient of Protection Order - Any employee who is a victim of domestic violence or who is the protected party to a protection order is encouraged to report the incident/situation to their supervisor or the Administrative Authority and to the Human Resources Division so that precautionary measures can be taken for workplace safety.
+Use of paid time off or leave without pay may be available in accordance with state law for purposes of seeking a civil protection order, obtaining medical care or mental health counseling, securing a home away from the perpetrator, and/or seeking legal assistance to address the domestic violence.